volt-software/Ichor/docs/GettingStarted.md

 #### ICHOR_USE_BOOST_BEAST

 Requires Boost.BEAST to be installed as a system dependency (version >= 1.70).
 Used for websocket and http server/client implementations.
+All examples require `ICHOR_SERIALIZATION_FRAMEWORK` to be set as well.

+#### ICHOR_SERIALIZATION_FRAMEWORK

+Controls which JSON serializer to be used in benchmarks and examples.

+Can be one of: OFF RAPIDJSON BOOST_JSON

+BOOST_JSON requires boost to be installed (version >= 1.70).

 #### ICHOR_USE_SANITIZERS